 Courses will be considered for transfer only if they are applicable to a student’s degree program as a requirement or an elective.

 Transfer credit will be considered for courses applicable to Shenandoah University programs and in which a grade of “B-” or better has been earned.

 A maximum of six semester hours may be accepted in transfer to most master level programs.
 Exceptions include: 15 semester hour transfer maximum for the Master of Fine Arts program which is a 60 semester credit degree; and 12 hours of transfer credit into the MSN program.
-All master’s degree programs in the School of Education and Human Development accept nine hours of transfer credit.
+All master’s degree programs in the School of Education and Leadership accept nine hours of transfer credit.